-- Plan your game ahead of time.
+- ✓ Plan your game ahead of time.
 Consider how many players may be in attendance.
 What formation or shape you intend to play.
 This could be a triangle shape (3 players), a diamond shape (4 players) or a box shape (4 players).
 Do not be overly concerned with positions because positions may not make sense to the players.
 It would be a great idea to start introducing the different positions within a shape but try not to fixate on where they should be.
-This will take time and make more sense as the children grow with the game. - Many organizations still do not use goal keepers at U8, but you do need to find out what your organization or league's rules are for U8. - Consider how you intend to substitute players. - Discuss roles with your assistant coach.
-1 coach may need to be on the field to monitor the game and encourage the players while the other coach manages the players on the bench (coaches can switch roles weekly so they can experience both roles). - At this age group, different organizations and leagues have different rules around whether there are throw-ins, goal kicks, corner kicks or free kicks.
-Make sure to check in on the rules before your first game.
+This will take time and make more sense as the children grow with the game. - ✓ Many organizations do not use goal keepers.
+All children on the field should be field players. - ✓ Consider how you intend to substitute players. - ✓ Discuss roles with your assistant coach.
+1 coach may need to be on the field to monitor the game and encourage the players while the other coach manages the players on the bench. (coaches can switch roles weekly so they can experience both roles.) - ✓ Generally, in this age group, there are not throw ins, goal kicks, corner kicks or free kicks.
 For this age group, the priority is helping to keep the ball in play for as long as possible.
 Coaches should keep a supply of balls close by so as soon as a ball leaves the field, another can be put into play immediately.
 Some towns may use more of the FIFA Laws of the Game for restarts and/or fouls.
 Remember to check with your organization to determine which game format they use.